Assistant Professor of Mathematics

 Email: jtymoczko AT smith dot edu

-This semester I'm teaching Math 212 (Calculus III).
+This semester I'm teaching Math 353 (Applied Algebraic Combinatorics).

 I attend the Valley Geometry Seminar and the Representation Theory seminar regularly.

-- In early February, I spoke at the representation theory seminar at CUNY.
+- In early April, I will speak at the combinatorics seminar at Georgia Tech.

-- In January, I spoke at two special sessions at the Joint Math Meetings in San Diego.
+- In January, I spoke at the Joint Math Meetings in Baltimore.

 Research Interests and Activities

 My research is in algebraic geometry where it intersects combinatorics and representation theory.
 I use combinatorial or algebraic tools to answer geometric questions, and vice versa.
 I am an Alfred P. Sloan Research Fellow and am supported by a National Science Foundation grant.

 A geometer studies objects like circles, spheres, doughnuts, inner tubes, and others too complicated to imagine.
 The most concise way to describe geometric objects is as the zero set of a collection of polynomials; for instance, the zero set of x2+y2=1 is the unit circle in the plane.
 Now imagine the zero set of seventeen polynomials in forty variables.
 What dimension is it?
 Does it have holes?
 How many pieces does it have?
 An algebraic geometer uses the algebra of polynomials to answer questions like these about the object.

 Technical details are on my research page.